| Shropshire Union CanalShropshire Union Canal History

 even after it was finished a slide occurred and a number of years passed before it was fully rebuilt.
 By

+then the great engineer had died of old age.
 Just a few hundred yards north of Shelmore, near Norbury, a basin was created.
 On the west

 side of the basin is a humped bridge which crosses an arm that is now just a few hundred yards long.
 This